1. CUSTOMIZE YOUR TOOLBARS

 The problem : You have many shapes on a document and they have a wrong size, but you know that one of them must measure 25 units, but actually it measures 10.
 You want to scale all the shapes to the right size.

-The Solution : Select all the shapes again and edit the width (<actual width> / 10 * 25) and press [Enter], you divide between 10 to have the unity, and you multiply for 25 because it's the desired measure.
+The Solution : Select all the shapes again and edit the width (<actual width> / 10 * 25) and press [Enter], you divide between 10 to get the unity, and you multiply by 25 because it's the desired measure.

 Verification : Select again the shape that measured 10, now it measures 25 !